 5 Village Lodge Road, Stratton Mountain

-Boasts 95 trails and 11 lifts, including a base-to-summit gondola.
 Ski and snowboard lessons for ages 3 and older.
 Childcare available for ages 6 weeks to 3 years.
 Snow tubing in the Coca Cola Tubing Park (must be at least 5 years old and 42 inches tall).
-Mini Snowmobile Rides for kids ages 2-7; riders 6 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.
+Mini Snowmobile Rides for ages 6 and older; riders 6 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.

 Cranmore Mountain Resort